 Airtel Kilimo is an agricultural value added service (Agri VAS) developed and managed by Airtel Kenya.
 The ...Read more

-This is the fourth in a series of blog posts reflecting on the mFarmer initiative.
-Learn more about the ...Read more
+This is the first entry of a series of blog posts highlighting the opportunities and benefits for mobile ...Read more